viadeo/tetra-ui/README.md

 ## Licence
 (The MIT License)

-Copyright (c) Viadeo/APVO Corp., Frédéric Perrin and other Tetra contributors.
+Copyright (c) Viadeo/APVO Corp., Frédéric Perrin, Richard Francis, Sylvain Faucherand and other Tetra contributors.
+Inspired by Bootstrap (c) Twitter, Inc. (Apache 2 Licence)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the